dennislwm/netlify-hugo-tldr/content/en/posts/look-mum-no-servers.md

 ---
 ## Get the Source Code

+You can copy the above configuration from my Pipedream workflow [Telegram Bot > Sudoku-Actions](https://pipedream.com/new?h=tch_egfA5N).

 You can download the above source code from my GitHub repository [dennislwm/sudoku-cli](https://github.com/dennislwm/sudoku-cli).

 ---
 ## What To Do Next

-You can further extend your code in several meaningful ways:
+You can further extend your code or configuration in several meaningful ways:

+1. Reduce wait time - Instead of a using a workflow delay step in the Pipeline configuration, you may replace this step with sending the results directly from the GitHub Actions pipeline to your Telegram bot.
+2. Add a new command - You can add new commands and actions to your Telegram bot to perform other tasks, such as transcribe a YouTube video, check next T-Bills auction dates, etc.

 * * *